Hip dysplasia in babies

 Your baby’s hips should develop normally after treatment.
 Your doctor will monitor your child for rare problems such as arthritis.

-- breastfeed your baby in a harness
+- breastfeed your baby in a brace

 - wrap your baby so that their legs are able to bend at the hips

-- position your baby in the harness
+- position your baby in the brace

 - change your baby’s nappy